-The Designated Safeguarding Lead and Deputy Designated Safeguarding Lead provide all staff with ongoing safeguarding support, advice, and expertise.
+The Designated Safeguarding Lead and Deputy Designated Safeguarding Lead(s) provide all staff with ongoing safeguarding support, advice, and expertise.
 Staff safeguarding knowledge and competence is overseen as part of the staff induction, appraisal, and performance processes in school.
-The Designated Safeguarding Lead (and deputy) receive regular support and supervision from the academy trust.
+The Designated Safeguarding Lead (and deputy(ies)) receive regular support and supervision from SLT.
+Half termly supervision meetings and CPOMS notifications alert all DSLs to safeguarding incidents.